 By answering questions about your expectations, interests, experiences, lifestyle and family dynamics, our adoption counselors can be best prepared to provide information about the pets you may be interested in and help you find the best match.
 You can download and complete the adoption questionnaire in advance (and email it to us) or bring it with you to your adoption appointment.
 You can get a questionnaire when you arrive if you aren’t able to print it out in advance.

 Because we have only a limited number of adoption appointments each day and we would like our pets to go home as quickly as possible, we ask that you only make an appointment if you are seriously interested in adopting.
 There will be sufficient time to visit with multiple animals, as available, during your appointment.
 We encourage the whole family to be present, if possible.
 If you have a resident pet, particularly a dog, a meet-and-greet may be advisable.
 However, you do not need to bring your resident pet to your adoption appointment.
 The dog-to-dog intro can be arranged after you've begun the adoption process.

 4. Adoption Fees

-Adoption fees are listed on each individual animal’s web profile.
+Adoption fees are listed on each individual animal’s web profile and on a card on/near their kennel or space in the Adoption Center.
+Our adoption fees include the extensive care each and every animal receives at AWS, including shelter, daily enrichment and veterinary care.
 Fees vary from species to species and depend on the animal’s age, breed and size.
-Fees include the extensive care each and every animal receives at AWS, including shelter, daily enrichment and veterinary care.